 There have been no disciplinary sanctions towards a staff member who violated the sexual abuse policy based on the outcome of any investigation.
 This was confirmed during the interview with the Human Resources Coordinator.
-A review of the random investigations, there was one incident where the staff received additional training regarding search procedures in response to an allegation that a search she conducted was inappropriate.
-This case was closed as unfounded.

 Based on the information discovered in documents reviewed and information obtained through staff interviews, the auditor finds that the facility meets requirements of the standard.